nighthawkcoders/Nighthawk-Pages/README.md

+## IMPORTANT
+- Go to settings and configure pages, deploy from the branch, and then select the root folder.
+IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.
 - This can be customized to support computer science as you work through pathway (JavaScript, Python/Flask, Java/Spring)